onedata/onedata-documentation/doc/provider_installation.md

 ### Step 4: System limits configuration.

-Administrators may impose limit on a number of opened files by **oneprovider**, services and processes spawned by them.
+Administrators may impose limit on a number of opened files by Oneprovider, services and processes spawned by them.

 <p align="center"><img src="img/admin/step4_system_limists.png"></p>